 - Oscuro Wrapper

 - Also Known As: Clarisimo, Double Claro, American Market Selection

 Mostly associated with the American market, these young leaves can range from light blonde to a vibrant green.
-When cultivated, the leaves are usually flash cured either through a quick drying process or a charcoal fire.
-Sometimes they’re fermented with candlelight, which earned the named “candela”.
+When cultivated, the leaves are usually flash-cured either through a quick-drying process using charcoal fires.
+Traditionally, they were fermented with candlelight, which earned the named “candela”.

 When heart during the drying process, it will lock in the chlorophyll, which gives the distinctive green colour.
 This is why green cigars are often referred to as Candela whilst blonde ones are Double Claro.

 As well as cultivating the leaves early, Claro tobacco is grown under cheesecloth tents.
 This reduces exposure to the sun by keeping them in the shade.
 However, it also protects delicate leaves from varying weather conditions.
 After air-drying, Claro wrappers have a distinctive tan or golden colour.